turtlemarine/flurbo/README.md

 pacman -Syuu
 ```
 * Exit the MSYS shell using Alt+F4
-* Edit the properties for the `MSYS2 Shell` shortcut changing "msys2_shell.bat" to "msys2_shell.cmd -mingw64" for 64-bit builds or "msys2_shell.cmd -mingw32" for 32-bit builds
+* Edit the properties for the "MSYS2 Shell" shortcut changing "msys2_shell.bat" to "msys2_shell.cmd -mingw64" for 64-bit builds or "msys2_shell.cmd -mingw32" for 32-bit builds
 * Restart MSYS shell via modified shortcut and update packages again using pacman:
 ```
 pacman -Syuu